TimeBandit/homebank-apostle/README.md

 ## Key Features

-This tools was created to help me work with my online banking transaction files.
-The exports were in CSV format and needed parsing into a format that Homebank could import.
+This tool was created to convert online banking transaction files to Homebank format.
 There are two modes of operation.
-A `parse only` or a `parse to file` mode.
-Both modes will halt if there is an error in parsing a paticular line in the CSV file with an error message being displayed in the terminal.
+A **parse only** or a **parse to file** mode.
+Both modes will halt if there is an error in parsing a paticular line during convertion.

 ## Installation

-Clone the repo and change directory into the cloned folder
+Clone the repo and `cd` directory into the cloned folder

 ```console
 foo@bar:~$ git clone https://github.com/TimeBandit/homebank-apostle.git